 Physical therapies such as physiotherapy, massages and acupuncture can be used to treat your dog’s painful condition.
 Massages can be helpful in loosening stiff and sore joints.
 It can provide relief to your dog both physically and emotionally if performed by a certified practitioner.

-Acupuncture for dogs can also bring comfort and relief for those joints.
+Acupuncture for dogs can also bring comfort and relief to those joints.
 Acupuncture might not be suitable for every dog but depends upon the dog and its condition.
 It might not be suitable for an aggressive and anxious dog.

 Providing hot compresses for short periods have also been producing results and can relieve pain in your dog.
 It might be worth consulting your vet about the various physical therapies that can help your dog in cases of arthritis.